morganel/self-driving-cars/behavioral-cloning/README.md

 Note: validation loss can be lower that the training loss because training includes more data transformation.
 Validation only includes the 3 cameras without data augmentation (i.e. no horizontal flipping, no random translation etc.).
 This choice was made so that I could compare the validation loss across different models.

+- Plot of training and validation loss (mean_squared_error)
 ![Training/Validation Loss](training_validation_loss.png)

+- Plot of the steering angles of the car driving on the 1st track using my best model
 ![Steering angles](steering_angles.png)

-### Output of first and secong convoluational layers
+### Output of first and second convoluational layers
 For image resized above:
 - Output of First convolutional layer:
 ![Output First Convolutional Layer](output_conv1.png)